eineki/FormWizard/README.md

     - Now we can have multiple control buttons of the same type.
     - Added the option to hide the control button caption.
     - Squashed a bug with the reset button callback that prevent the wizard to return to the first page in some cases.
+ + 2010-09-11 Formwizard 0.2.1
+    - Every time a page is flipped the container gain a css class describing the current page index (starting from 0) There are also two special class, wizard-current-first and wizard-current-last, in addition to the "indexed version" added to the container when the first and last pages are displayed respectively.
+The class prefix is obiously fully configurable.
+    - added a new example.
+    - The onEnterPage and onExitPage now can have two parameters, the page to show and the page actually displayed.

 Contribution
 ------------